aaronhunter1088/Clock/README.md

 up in the panel.
 Here you can then update the time and click Set, simply click Set, or go back to the ClockFace.
 Returning to the clock face without resetting the alarm deletes the alarm.

-In v4, you can now set a Timer.
+In v2.4, you can now set a Timer.
 Click Features --> View Timer (or click Ctrl + T).
 Here you can enter the Hours, Minutes, and Seconds of the Timer.
 When the Timer is finished, it will reset to the default values.
 You can go back to the main Clock view if so desired.
 When the Timer is finished, it will change to the Timer panel to indicate it has finished.

-Coming Soon: v5

-Enhancement:
-A new button which exclusively shuts off an alarm instead of going through the menu (which has potential to delete alarm)
-Enhancement:
-Using the new Time API
-Enhancement:
-Restructure the code to be as concise as possible and remove any deprecated methods
+In v2.5, the cloc uses the new Time API and the code was condensed to be as concise as possible and remove any deprecated methods.